reidenong/HomeTerm/README.md

 - `export` and `import` for sharing your file structure with other machines
 - ~~Tree view for `ls`, and url view for `ls`~~
 - ~~Add flags for search to change search engine~~
-- Tab complete for commands and paths
+- Tab complete for commands and paths (done)

 ### Themes